GreenWay construction updates

 Construction works along the GreenWay have been divided into six main works packages:

-• High Voltage Feeder relocation (in progress)
+- High Voltage Feeder relocation (complete)

 Refer below for details of works currently in progress, upcoming works, completed works and construction notices.